vic-ma/howtodismantle.github.io/_posts/2024-10-25-Barcode-Bliss-Part-III-Bringing-ProGlove-and-SAP-together-Transfer-Order-Use-Case.md

 Here's the process for handling a transfer order with ProGlove and Peakboard:

 1. The worker scans a QR code to indicate the start of a new transfer order process.
-1. The system looks up the next untouched transfer order from SAP.
+2. The system looks up the next untouched transfer order from SAP.
-2. The screen shows the line items of the transfer order, and the scanner display shows the warehouse bin of the first line.
+3. The screen shows the line items of the transfer order, and the scanner display shows the warehouse bin of the first line.
-3. The worker finds the warehouse bin and scans the code of the bin to indicate that they have arrived at the correct warehouse bin.
+4. The worker finds the warehouse bin and scans the code of the bin.
 The scan makes sure that the worker is not grabbing goods from the wrong bin.
-4. ProGlove display specifies the quantity of goods and the worker takes out the goods.
+5. ProGlove display specifies the quantity of goods to take.
+6. The worker takes out that many goods from the bin.
-5. The worker confirms that they have the goods by double-clicking the ProGlove button.
+7. The worker confirms that they have the goods by double-clicking the ProGlove button.
-6. The next line items are activated, so the ProGlove display shows the next warehouse bin.
+8. The next line items are activated, and the ProGlove display shows the next warehouse bin.
-7. Repeat the steps 3-6 until all line items have been retrieved by the worker.
+9. Repeat steps 3-6 until all line items have been retrieved by the worker.

 The overall progress is displayed on the Peakboard screen.
 So in case something goes wrong or the worker gets lost, they can always walk back to the display and analyze the current situation.
 It's not necessary for the worker to have the screen in sight at all times, because all the necessary information is shown on the ProGlove display.

-The following screenshot shows an order where the first two line items are already picked and confirmed.
-The third one is currently being picked.
-The rest of the lines are still in the waiting state.
+The following screenshot shows an order where the first two line items have already been retrieved.
+The third line item is currently being retrieved.
+The remaining line items are still in the pending state.

 ![image](/assets/2024-10-25/010.png)